pchemguy/SQLiteC-for-VBA/SQLiteCAdo Classes.md

 While I significantly refactored the code and added some features, the package is still focused on

-* database connectivity (ADO/SQLiteODBC connection string helpers and limited ADODB wrappers),
+* database connectivity (SQLiteODBC connection string helper and a limited ADODB wrapper),
 * validation/integrity, and
 * metadata (SQL-based SQLite introspection).